-For many, the word "judgment" evokes some very unsavory thoughts and images.
-It's no wonder the term makes some people cringe.
-For eons this term has been associated with religious misunderstanding and intolerance.
-Wars are waged in the name of religion, and Judgement is the battlefield.
+Exploring judgment Card Meanings: For many, the word “judgment” evokes some very unsavory thoughts and images.
+It’s no wonder the term makes some people cringe.
+For eons, this term has been associated with religious misunderstanding and intolerance.
+Wars are waged in the name of religion, and judgment is often the battlefield.
+As with all the cards in Tarot, that’s not the whole story.
+This article explores more angles and perspectives when it comes to judgment Tarot card meanings.

-Ironically, the reason for a religious war can be skinned down to one man's judgment against another man's religion.
-Further pared, it could be said that one man has judged that the other man should have his religion, not another's.
+Ironically, the reasons for religious wars can be skinned down to one man’s judgment against another man’s religion.
+Further pared, it could be said that one man has judged that the other man should have his religion, not somebody else’s.

 In the Christian faith, Judgment is associated with the “Judgment day.”
 That day, according to Biblical text, in which all souls will be called and each soul is measured and marked according to virtue and obedience to God.